gmsn-ita/ADD2POTCAR-matusalem/README.md

 # ADD2POTCAR-matusalem
 Program to add to the POTCAR the self-energy potential, used in DFT-1/2 calculations.
+This program needs the VTOTAL files calculated with the atomic program.

+VTOTAL1.ae    Atomic potential for the atom

+VTOTAL1.ae-05    Atomic potential for the ionized atom

 BY FILIPE MATUSALEM, MARCH 2014     filipematus@gmail.com , based on add2POTCAR-eng.f90 by L F Guimaraes